aeternity/aeternity/docs/design/PT-166642114-miner-activated-consensus.md

   ignore logging error message (as it should not have happened).
 - For mined block submitted by Stratum server (hence context of `aec_conductor` process), ignore logging error message (as it should not have happened).

+In order not to require the auxiliary table to be persisted, and in order to increase resilience of the implementation to minor software failures, the presence of the worker for the desired miner signalling outcome shall be checked:
+- By the caller requiring the signalling outcome for a certain block.
+- By the insertion of any key block confirming the signalling block interval before the height at which the new consensus protocol may be active (i.e. from HE to HS-1).

 ##### Blocks not necessarily connected to genesis